Toulouse Entry Requirements

 Embassy/Consulate

-Find your country's embassy or consulate in France.
+Find your country's embassy or consulate

-Check your government's travel advisory website for details (e.g., US Embassy in Paris, British Consulate in Toulouse).
+Check your government's travel advisory website

 Immigration Authority

-For visa applications and official information: france-visas.gouv.fr
+France-visas.gouv.fr for visa applications and official information

 Emergency